fbpx

 Around the WorldrunDisney

-The Disney Princess Half Marathon Weekend presented by Children’s Miracle Network is one of the largest women-focused running events, featuring runners from across the nation and more than 28 countries.
+The Disney Princess Half Marathon Weekend is one of the largest women-focused running events, featuring runners from across the nation and more than 28 countries.
 Though not as large as Disney’s Marathon Weekend, it’s an exciting race filled with lots of colorful tutus, tiaras, and pixie dust!
-We’ve compiled the seven things you need to know about how to make the most of this unique runDisney event!
+We’ve compiled the eight things you need to know about making the most of this unique runDisney event!

-The Disney Princess Half Marathon Weekend presented by Children’s Miracle Network is one of the largest women-focused running events.
-After being held virtually in 2020, the race returns to Walt Disney World resort for in-person running.
+The Disney Princess Half Marathon Weekend is one of the largest women-focused running events.
 In past years, the race has seen up to 56,000 runners.
-The 2022 sold-out races will surely see a lot of smiling racers returning to the resort.
+The 2024 sold-out races will surely see a lot of smiling racers returning to the resort.
 This means that you will experience the typical runDisney race: crowded, busy, and sometimes insane!

 Credit: Disney

-The weekend kicks off Thursday, February 24, at the ESPN Wide World of Sports Complex with the runDisney Health & Fitness Expo.
+The weekend kicks off Thursday, February 22, at the ESPN Wide World of Sports Complex with the runDisney Health & Fitness Expo.
 The Health and Fitness Expo is your first stop race weekend to pick up your race packet.
-The event features celebrity runner appearances, you’ll see and experience the latest in running and fitness equipment, and you’ll have the opportunity to attend seminars on training, racing, and nutrition.
+The event features celebrity runner appearances, and you’ll see and experience the latest in running and fitness equipment.
 Finally, you’ll have the chance to purchase official runDisney merchandise and other sports-related products offered by exhibitors.

 All runners must attend the Expo to pick up their race bib, shirt, and gear bag.
 Without the items in this packet, you cannot race.
 Disney no longer allows others to pick up the packet for you.
 A valid ID and completed waiver is required.
-Adults will be allowed to pick up participant packets for runners under age 18.
-As a reminder, Packet Pick–Up will not be available on race morning.
+Adults will be allowed to pick up participant packets for runners under the age of 18.
+As a reminder, packet pickup will not be available on race morning.
 You’ll also need an Expo Check-In pass so volunteers can easily find your packet.
-Your Expo Check-in Pass will be available to you beginning February 21, 2022, through your runDisney account.
+Your Expo Check-in Pass will be available about a week before the race through your runDisney account.

-The Official runDisney Merchandise store is located in the Arena located just as you enter the ESPN Wide World of Sports complex.
-In addition to the store, pre-purchased commemorative item pick-up and character meet and greets take place in the Arena.
+The Official runDisney Merchandise store is located in the Arena just as you enter the ESPN Wide World of Sports complex.
+Note that for shopping on the first day, you must join the Virtual Queue in order to shop.
+Look for specific instructions in the Race Guide.
+In addition to the store, pre-purchased commemorative item pick-up and character meet and greets occur in the Arena.
 If you want the best selection of merchandise, go ahead and get in the merchandise queue first and then pick up your bib and race shirts after your shopping is completed.
 You’ll find your race bib pick up in the HP Field House and the race shirt pick up in the Visa Athletic Center.
-See the Event Guide for maps of all of the areas at the Expo.

 Many runners underestimate the time needed for the race expo.
-Include travel time, waiting to pick up your packet and commemorative items, time for shopping, and time for any seminars you want to attend.
+Include travel time, waiting to pick up your packet and commemorative items, and time for shopping.
 The Expo will be open Thursday, Friday, and Saturday.
 We recommend you get there as early as you can for the best selection of race merchandise.
 Merchandise always sells out at runDisney races.
 The earlier you get there, the better chance you’ll have of getting what you want!
+Do be aware that runDisney uses a Virtual Queue for the first day of the Expo, February 22, 2024, to enter the runDisney Merchandise Shop.
+Click here to learn about the process.

 Tip: if you are wavering on a decision about purchasing a specific item, our suggestion is to go ahead and buy the item.
-Many do not know it, but if you change your mind, you can return any items at any Disney World merchandise location.
+Many do not know it, but you can return any items at any Disney World merchandise location if you change your mind.
 So, if you buy a shirt and then realize you actually don’t want it, you can return it at your resort store.
 I’ve even returned merchandise weeks after the event.
 If you can swing the extra cost, it is better to buy it and return it if you change your mind.
-If you wait until a later time to purchase it, likely, the item will not be there.
+If you wait until a later time to purchase it, it is likely that the item will not be there.

 Many exhibitors sell running-related items.
 Be sure to check with each exhibitor for their return policy before you make any purchase with them.
-Often, these stores will have Expo reduced prices.
+Often, these stores will have Expo-reduced prices.
 While this may be the perfect time to purchase that excellent new product, be careful if you have never trained with the item.
-Best rule of thumb is to never, ever do, or use something new on race day.
+The best rule of thumb is to never, ever do or use something new on race day.

 runDisney Health and Fitness Expo Hours – ESPN Wide World of Sports Complex

-The Disney Princess 5k will kick off Friday, February 25, at 5:00 a.m.
+The Disney Princess 5k will kick off Friday, February 23, at 5:00 a.m.
 This race is more friendly towards male participants as it is geared towards princesses ages five and older and their families.
-You’ll begin at Epcot, race through Epcot’s neighborhoods including a run around World Showcase.
+You’ll begin at Epcot and race through Epcot’s neighborhoods, including a run-around World Showcase.
 There will be one water stop along the 5k course.
 Note that the 5k is a fun run and is not timed.
 No race results will be posted.
 Disney 5k races are a great place to introduce your daughter to the fun of running!

 Credit: Disney

-Finally, the half marathon will kick off on Sunday, February 27, at 5:00 a.m.
+Finally, the half marathon will kick off on Sunday, February 25, at 5:00 a.m.
 Be prepared for a sea of princesses!
 Never before have I seen so many tutus and tiaras!
 It’s a great race to run and feel empowered as a woman.
-The comradery is excellent, and most women are supportive and encouraging of other runners during the race.
-The Walt Disney World Half-Marathon in January and the Princess Half are the only two half marathons to run through Magic Kingdom.
+The camaraderie is excellent, and most women support and encourage other runners during the race.
+The Walt Disney World Half-Marathon in January and the Princess Half are the only two half-marathons to run through Magic Kingdom.
 I’ve raced every half marathon they have at Walt Disney World, and this one is one of my favorites.
 Any female runners pondering this race should sign up because it’s a great race that celebrates the athletic achievements of female runners!

-The half marathon course has a total of nine water, and Powerade stops located along the route every 1.5 miles.
-There will be one food stop at mile 7.8.
-If you want water on your own schedule or more fuel, you’ll need to bring your own with you.
+The half-marathon course has nine water and Powerade stops located along the route about every 1.5 miles.
+There will be one food stop just after mile 8.
+If you want water on your own schedule or more fuel, you must bring your own.

 For more information about Memory Maker be sure to read our article here.